 Those new to sending text messages or utilising a gateway may want to use an Australian provider like ClickSend who have a superior support network.
 It should be noted that this customer support level is based on Australian businesses looking for local support.
 It’s acknowledged that MessageBird is a global player, so while Australian support may be poor, this isn’t the case overseas.
 This is something worth considering for multi-national companies.

 More About MessageBird

-MessageBird is one of the global pioneers when it comes to text messaging.
-Since 2011 they have focuses on powerful SMS APIs that are low cost, easily integrated and high speed.
+MessageBird is one of the global pioneers when it comes to a text messaging service.
+Since 2011 they have focused on powerful SMS APIs that are low cost, easily integrated with high speed.
 They also have chat and voice messaging platforms.
 In 2016 they were named the Netherlands Business of the Year and reached 15,000 customers including those listed below.

 The Headquarters of MessageBird is in Amsterdam.
 They also have offices in Miami, London and Hamburg.
 They are a member of GSMA which focuses on improving the mobile industry and sustainable development goals such as those shown below.

-Our MessageBird review for their business reliable SMS Gateway Australia solutions found this Provider has key strengths to make it a worthy choice.
+Our MessageBird review for their business with regard to their SMS Gateway Australia solutions found this Provider to have key strengths to make it a worthy choice.
 Their low cost model, global infrastructure and advanced features are their points of differentiation.
-The only main limitation is their customer service but for those businesses have acumen when it comes setting up a gateway this limitation should not be a real factor to overcome.
+The only main limitation is their customer service but for those businesses who are well versed when it comes setting up or knowing about a SMS gateway this limitation should not be a real factor to overcome.